Adults diagnosed with ADHD and those who take psychostimulants are more likely to develop Parkinson’s-like disorders.

 Adults diagnosed with attention deficit hyperactivity disorder (ADHD), as well as adults who were prescribed psychostimulant medications for ADHD, have higher incidences of early-onset Parkinson’s and Parkinson’s-like diseases.

-That’s according to a study published this week in the journal Neuropsychopharmacology.
+That’s according to a published this week in the journal Neuropsychopharmacology.

 Parkinson’s disease is a neurological movement disorder that is typically diagnosed in patients ages 60 or older.